DulatSh/everest/README.md

 Projects Project 1: Online Cinema Unit Economics Calculator
 Tasks:

----Task 1.
+Task 1.
 Determine what constitutes a unit in the economy of this project.

----Task 2.
+Task 2.
 Calculate the unit economics of the product and propose a scenario for configuring parameters to achieve a 25% profit margin.
 Task 3.
 Select the optimal method for calculating retention.
 Task 4.
 Create visualizations of key business metrics.
 Task 5.
 Analyze user data and their behavior.